holajoyce/JRuby-Sinatra-OpenNlp-Webservices/readme.md

 * [resque gem](https://github.com/defunkt/resque) for enqueueing jobs
 * [jruby rack worker](https://github.com/kares/jruby-rack-worker) is a jar that enable the jsp container to run resque
 * [redis](http://redis.io/) the backend for storing solr update jobs
+* other required gems are in the gem file

 resque & redis example
 http://redistogo.com/documentation/resque